 Even before introducing solids to your baby, help them control the gag reflex’s activation by encouraging them to ‘mouth’ toys with various textures.
 Only the back third of the tongue will stimulate a gag by about nine months, so gagging while eating will reduce.

 Suitable foods for teething babies?

 When babies are teething, it’s natural for them to show less interest in food.
-And although there are no magical ‘teething foods‘, it’s nice to offer your baby safe finger food that’s to soothe their tender little gums.
+And although there are no magical ‘teething foods‘, offering your baby safe finger food to soothe their tender little gums is nice.

 One trick is to pop any baby finger food like soft ripe fruit or soft-cooked vegetables into the fridge and serve cold.
 Peeled cucumber sticks are also a cooling food for babies who are more confident eaters.

 You can freeze breastmilk, yoghurt or fruit and vegetable purées into a homemade ice-pop mould.
 And many babies find these very soothing as part of a meal.

 Great finger foods for baby to start with

 Keep it simple!

 Remember, finger foods are just regular family meals that your baby eats with their fingers!
 At first, your baby can only grasp foods in their fist ‘palmar grasp’, so make sure the first foods are bigger rather than smaller.